 Now you can compose the body of the email and send it.

 Is it possible to compress a video to send through email?

 Unarguably, the greatest disadvantage associated with videos is their enormous file size.

-- Making the video shorter and smaller with iMovie on Mac
+- You can make the video shorter and smaller with iMovie on Mac.

 1. Create a zip file

 One of the most common ways to compress a video is to compress it into a zip file.